Investigators board ship that was anchored near oil pipeline

 Associated Press

-MarineTraffic spokesman Fotini Tseroni said in an email early Thursday that the questionable movements indicated for the Rotterdam Express on its website may have resulted from errors involving the ship’s GPS system, rather than showing the ship’s actual position.
-The company said it was removing the jumps in position to show that the ship stayed within its anchorage.
+But in an email Thursday, MarineTraffic spokesperson Fotini Tseroni said the movements indicated for the Rotterdam Express apparently were erroneous and may have resulted from errors involving the ship’s GPS system.
+The company said it was removing the jumps in position to show the ship stayed within its anchorage.

+The Rotterdam Express, a German-flagged ship nearly 1,000 feet (305 meters) long, was assigned to anchorage SF-3, the closest designated parking spot for ships to where the pipeline ruptured off Huntington Beach.

-A U.S. official told the AP on Wednesday that the Rotterdam Express has become a focus of the spill investigation.
-The official cautioned the ship is only one lead being pursued in the investigation, which is in the early stages.
+A U.S. official told the AP that the Rotterdam Express has become a focus of the spill investigation.
+The official cautioned that the ship is only one lead being pursued in the investigation, which is in its early stages.

 The investigators are seeking to collect tracking and navigational information from the vessel that could help them identify its exact movements, the official said.
 They are also seeking preliminary interviews with at least some crew members.